juandesi/mqtt-connector/docs/2_installation.md

 # Installation

 The MQTT Connector is available in a maven repository and can be setup easily in your mule project.
-You will need to include the following inside your `pom.xml` file.
+You will need to include the following snippet inside your `pom.xml` file.

 ## Find it in Exchange